-We know that good communication with staff is beneficial to thier health and wellbeing.
+We know that good communication with staff is beneficial to their health and wellbeing.
 Communication between employees, line manager and Human Resources representatives may be verbal, in email or formally in writing.
-Informal communications are not transferred into personel files.
+Informal communications are not transferred into personnel files.

 Access to information is strictly controlled and restricted to those who need access in order to do their jobs, such as HR employees and line managers.
 All Trust staff receive annual training on confidentiality and data security and also have strict contractual clauses within their employment contracts which oblige them to respect data protection and confidentiality, not just with regards to patient information but also for staff.

 The Trust outsources some services for staff, such as Occupational Health and Payroll who will process personal data in order to provide their service.
 All such third parties are held to strict contracts, including Data Protection and Confidentiality clauses and must maintain adequate information security standards.